Frequently Asked Questions

 With the ever-growing reliance on technology and the decline of forests and open spaces, studies show that the rate of depression, anxiety, and neurological disorders are increasing.
 It is affecting people of all ages, including children.
 But studies also show that reconnecting with nature can improve the quality of life.

 The added benefit of Jacob’s Ladder Homeschool Nature Center is the opportunity to develop friendships with other kiddos that love being outside!
+Check out the Testimonies!

 -